Author: Dr. Jean-Paul Rodrigue

 The impacts of e-commerce on the geography of logistics are changing the spatial characteristics of physical distribution systems:

 - The conventional retailing supply chain, based on economies of scale (larger stores; shopping malls), is being challenged by a new paradigm.
 It relies on large distribution centers (e-fulfillment centers) located outside metropolitan areas from where parcels are shipped by vans and trucks to separate online buyers.
 This spatially disaggregates retailing distribution and reverses the trend towards consolidation that had characterized retailing (larger stores and larger distribution centers).
-Still, when online shopping reaches a large volume, parcel delivery companies can create economies through the consolidation of loads, which unfolded as e-commerce became mainstream.
+Still, when online shopping reaches a large volume, parcel delivery companies can create economies by consolidating loads, which unfolded as e-commerce became mainstream.

 - In the conventional retailing system, the shopper was bearing the costs of moving the goods from the store.
-Still, with e-commerce, this segment of the supply chain must be integrated into the freight distribution process.
+Still, with e-commerce, this supply chain segment must be integrated into the freight distribution process.
 The result potentially involves more packaging and more tons-km of freight transported.
 Traditional distribution systems are thus ill-fitted to answer the logistical needs of e-commerce, especially in urban areas.